dira/Map-regions-tools/README.md

 So here comes the first need: create sets of data that allow rendering Romania's counties with less precision, but a lot greater flexibility.
 Ideal: about 30 points per county.

 Another need was to find the place were it would be optimal, from the user's point of view, to place a label on a county.
 For this, one solution would be to compute the geometrical center of the polygon.
+(Later I found out that, having the polygon shape, you can use Leaflet for this, so no need for math :/)

+## View samples

+See simplified GeoJSON in the [data_processing/results](https://github.com/dira/Map-regions-tools/tree/master/data_processing/results) folder.

-## View the rendered map
+## View the rendered map (with colors <3)

 You need a local web server to run the project.
 I already had PHP on my machine, so I ran
     Map-regions-tools$ cd web